JungeAlexander/blogdown_website/content/projects/_index.md

 ## Quantified self

-Since early 2016, I am tracking my activity (step count, heart rate, sleep duration, and more).
+In 2016, I experimented with am tracking my activity (step count, heart rate, sleep duration, and more) using a Fitbit device.
 I wrote two blog posts, [1](/blog/2016/03/19/fitbit-data-01) and